CSCfi/swift-browser-ui/swift_browser_ui_frontend/wasm/README.md

 The `data` folder will be the folder that is to be uploaded.

 The constant filenames are  `keys`, `data`, `keys/pk.key` and `keys/recv_keys`.
-Additionally the upload session directory HAS TO be named with the upload session id, which is a normal UUID.
-Session IDs are not coded for dynamic length.

-The UUID will be parsed with LOWERCASE in naming.
-The UUID will be of the full form (i.e. containing the dashes -> 36 bytes).

 Other than this the filenames are free to choose from.